Skip to Content

 Wrapping it up: It's up to you to track mileage on Doordash.

-You want to get to the REAL bottom line?
-Every mile you track knocks 15¢ off your tax liability (assuming a 10% tax bracket).
+In the end, here's the most important thing: Every mile you track knocks nearly 17¢ off your tax liability (assuming a 10% tax bracket).

 Why would you rely on Doordash to track your miles for you when there's that kind of money at stake?